adynetro/TVA-extractor-demo/README.md

 # TVA-extractor-demo

-a simple app that extracts tva from sum
+a simple app that extracts tva from total value